Trump lashes out at Omarosa, calling her a 'dog'

 "He has not gone far enough," Cummings said.
 "I think it's a low bar for the president of the United States to simply say he's against racism.
 He's got to do better than that."

-Trump adviser Kellyanne Conway appeared on the same show Sunday and said she wouldn't be working for Trump if he were racist.
+Trump counselor Conway appeared on the same show Sunday and said she wouldn't be working for Trump if he were racist.

 "I have never a single time heard him use a racial slur about anyone," Conway said.
 "I also never heard Omarosa complain that he had done that, and so the only thing that's changed is that she's now selling books."